derekBeckford/jr-web-dev-assessment/README.md

   Key Features:

   - Hero/Banner image for an eye-catching introduction
-  - Responsive layout using the Bootstrap Grid System
   - Products section with two rows of four items
   - Contact Us section with three input fields (HTML only)
-  - Dark Mode and Light Mode toggle button (JavaScript and jQuery)
+  - Dark Mode and Light Mode toggle buttons (JavaScript and jQuery)
-  - Feel free to customize and expand the description as per your specific implementation details and additional features.
+  - The page retains users' preferred Dark Mode or Light Mode settings by saving them in local storage, allowing for persistence even when the page is reloaded

   ## Usage